ywyeo1/medicalhumanitiesmusic/kim_yesung.md

 # My Annoying brother

-The scene is featured in the latter part of the film, where the older brother Ko Doo-sik (Cho Jung-seok) and his younger brother Ko Doo-young (Do Kyung-soo) are seen dancing together in samba.
-They wear colorful costumes and dance happily, symbolically expressing the process of resolving conflicts and misunderstandings and understanding each other sincerely.
-The scene leaves a deep impression on the audience and conveys a message of love and reconciliation between the brothers.
+In the latter part of the movie, Ko Doo-sik (Cho Jung-seok) and his younger brother Ko Doo-young (Do Kyung-soo) overcome long-standing conflicts and restore their true brotherhood.
+In this scene, the two dance samba together, dispel misunderstandings and wounds, and truly understand each other.
+The "Oh!
+Brother" playing in the background music is a cheerful yet warm melody that emphasizes reconciliation and love between the brothers